worldmaking/datt3074/index.md

 h
 -----------end_max5_patcher-----------
 </code></pre>

+Next, look through some of the example patchers from the textbook download, or from the built-in Max/gen examples. *(Just avoid examples that use poly~, pfft~, or rely on external files.)*

+When you find one or two you like the sound of, open up the gen~ patcher and copy some of the content into your assignment gen~ patcher.
+Now see if you can find an interesting way to connect the objects up to make your ring tone sound.
+  - Maybe you will replace some `param` objects with your own LFO modulations, for example.
+  - Maybe you will also combine this with some of the patchers we have built in class.
+  - Or maybe you will experiment around to discover something new!

+**Be sure to follow all the [general procedures for assignment patches]**(#general-procedures-for-assignment-patches)

 **If you want to put this ring tone on your phone:**
 - Android: first use an online coverter tool (google for one) to convert your WAV file to mp3 or ogg.
 Then put the file on your phone under your /Ringtones folder.